 Empirical courses offered at Harvard

 For students interested in taking courses on empirical research, there are numerous classes offered at Harvard Law School, Kennedy School and FAS.
 There are five tracks for student interested in empirical research methods, ranging from courses appropriate for those with no background in empirical research to courses for those students who have an extensive methodological background.
-A description of these tracks as well as a list of courses offered on campus can be found here.
+A description of these tracks can be found here and a list of courses offered on campus can be found in this file prepared by Jonathan Whittinghill.

 MIT OpenCourseWare classes on empirical research